Chilliwack mother upset about son’s alleged suicide attempt after hospital discharge - BC Local News

 But it was a day too late.

-Shane had been living for years in the Vernon and Salmon Arm area, but he was born and raised in Chilliwack.
-When he recently came back to town, Rhonda got a call from his mental health worker to warn her because Shane has violent tendencies when not medicated.
+Her son had been living for years in the Vernon and Salmon Arm area, but he was born and raised in Chilliwack.
+When he recently came back to town, Rhonda got a call from his mental health worker to warn her because he has violent tendencies when not medicated.

-Rhonda said Shane had been arrested by the RCMP for behaving erratically, she thinks that was Sunday (Nov.
+Rhonda said he had been arrested by the RCMP for behaving erratically, she thinks that was Sunday (Nov.
 8).
 He was taken to Chilliwack General Hospital (CGH), but he was later released.

 She had him over at her house, but she caught him smoking crystal meth on Wednesday (Nov.
 11) morning.
 That was the last she saw of him until she found out he had been hit on the highway.